Motorola Edge 60

 • Semiconductor size is 4 nm on Motorola Edge 60 and 6 nm on Realme C75 5G.

-• 3.5 mm audio jack is not available on Motorola Edge 60 but present on Realme C75 5G.
+• A 3.5 mm audio jack is absent on Motorola Edge 60 but present on Realme C75 5G.

 • Stereo speakers are present on Motorola Edge 60 but not available on Realme C75 5G.

-• Gyroscope is present on Motorola Edge 60 but not available on Realme C75 5G.
+• A gyroscope is present on Motorola Edge 60 but not available on Realme C75 5G.

-• Curved display is present on Motorola Edge 60 but not available on Realme C75 5G.
+• A curved display is featured on Motorola Edge 60 but not on Realme C75 5G.

 Specs Comparison